Introduction

 What causes and types of headaches are there?

 Headaches are not all the same.
-They can have different causes, symptoms, and treatments depending on the type and severity of the headache.
+Depending on the type and severity of the headache, they can have different causes, symptoms, and treatments.
 Some of the most common types of headaches are:

-• Migraine headaches: These are a type of primary headache, meaning they are not caused by another medical condition.
+- Migraine headaches: These are a type of primary headache, meaning another medical condition does not cause them.
 They affect about 12% of adults, more commonly women than men.
 They are caused by changes in the brain and blood vessels, possibly triggered by hormonal fluctuations, food sensitivities, environmental factors, or genetic factors.
 They usually feel like a throbbing, pulsating pain on one side of the head, often accompanied by nausea, vomiting, sensitivity to light and sound, and visual disturbances (such as flashes of light, blind spots, or zigzag lines).

 Other types of headaches include sinus headaches, which are caused by inflammation or infection of the sinuses; medication-overuse headaches, which are caused by taking too many painkillers; and secondary headaches, which are caused by underlying medical conditions, such as brain tumors, strokes, infections, or injuries.